We talk A LOT about pulling strength in pole.

 **UPDATE: You can now read my follow up post covering vertical pushing exercises for pole dancers in Part 2: Balancing the vertical pull**

-If you need help programming your training, my customised online strength coaching for pole dancers will allow you to progress in a logical, effective way and comes with all the accountability you need to keep your eyes on the prize and stay on track!
-Click here for more info!
+If you need help programming your training for pole, check out my online training programmes for pole dancers – progress in a logical, effective way with all the accountability you need to keep your eyes on the prize and stay on track!